surfbum99/populateUK/README.md

 # populateUK

 The `populateUK` project visualizes the population density of UK regions using a choropleth map.
-The project combines geographical data of UK regions with population data to create an interactive map that displays population density variations across the country.
+The project combines geographical data of UK regions (kaggle UK dataset) with population data to create an interactive map that displays population density variations across the country.

 ## Table of Contents